ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 8: Configure Domain

-Set up your domain name and SSL certificate for secure access.
+Go to the "Domains" tab and modify the default domain name to match your `N8N_HOST` value.
+SSL certificate will be automatically configured for secure access.

 ![Domain Configuration](./assets/dokploy-domains-zenploy.png)